dimitri-nicolo/calico/getting-started/windows-calico/troubleshoot.md

 canonical_url: /getting-started/windows-calico/troubleshoot
 ---

-**Warning!** {{site.prodnameWindows}} is a tech preview and should not be used in production clusters.
-It has limited testing and contains bugs.
-In addition, it does not support all the features of {{site.prodname}}.
+>**Note**: This feature is tech preview.
+Tech preview features may be subject to significant changes before they become GA.
-{: .alert .alert-warning}
+{: .alert .alert-info}

 ### Useful troubleshooting commands